AtomLinter/linter-spell/README.md

 ## Dictionary providers

 linter-spell can use multiple dictionary providers.
-A dictionary provider can check for misspellings and may allow the user to add their dictionaries.
+A dictionary provider can check for misspellings and may allow the user to add words to the provider's dictionary.
 The current dictionary providers are listed below.

 | Grammar | Languages | Dictionary Package                                                                 | Purpose                                            |
 |---------|-----------|------------------------------------------------------------------------------------|----------------------------------------------------|